Quickstart

 :value "Add")))))

-Here we've used reblocks/actions:make-js-form-action function to create a JavaScript code for calling the on-submit function on the backend.
-This callback just calls add-task function which created a new list item and calls reblocks/widget:update generic-function to update the whole list of tasks.
+Here we've used the reblocks/actions:make-js-form-action function to create JavaScript code for calling the on-submit function on the backend.
+This callback just calls the add-task function which creates a new list item and calls the reblocks/widget:update generic-function to update the whole list of tasks.

-If you need to work with large lists or complex data, then it is better to update not the whole collection widget but only insert a new item into the DOM.
-To accomplish this, you can provide an INSERTED-AFTER argument to reblocks/widget:update generic-function:
+If you need to work with large lists or complex data, then it is better to not update the whole collection widget but only insert a new item into the DOM.
+To accomplish this, you can provide an INSERTED-AFTER argument to the reblocks/widget:update generic-function:

 (defun add-task (task-list title)